Brand buyers see first

 Aashirvaad

-For "Aashirvaad vs Pillsbury flour comparison for Indian households", AI assistants most often recommend Aashirvaad (100% visibility in this sample), with recommendations driven by Protein Content Percentage and Stone-ground Varieties.
+For "Aashirvaad vs Pillsbury flour comparison for Indian households", AI assistants most often recommend Aashirvaad (100% of reviewed answers), with the recommendation usually framed around Protein Content Percentage and Stone-ground Varieties.

 Aashirvaad